 Creation of the stream restoration/enhancement sites (sites) would also improve the aquatic ecosystem by improving the water quality of tributaries within each site.
-The carrying capacity of wildlife at each of the sites would be improved by providing surface water drinking sources.
+The carrying capacity of wildlife at each of the sites would be improved by providing surface water drinking sources at locations further removed from the highway than now exist.
 The sites would be constructed within herbaceous swamp and meadow (PEM1H and PEM1B) and shrub swamp (PSS1H, PSS1E) wetlands.
 Improved fish habitat would improve the value of each site's wetlands.